jmabuin/matrix-market-suite/README.md

 ## Solvers
 * **ConjugateGradient** - Solves a system by using the conjugate gradient method.
+* **Jacobi** - Solves a system by using the Jacobi method.

+To check the available options for a given command, execute:

+    MM-Suite <Command-name>

 # 4. Versions
 ## 4.1.
 MPI version